netceteragroup/skele/packages/system/README.md

-The `contributions(extensionSlot)` method will insert a special dependency marker for the system that causes it to collect available extensions (by calling the `collect()` method on subsystems that contrbute and pass them on as a dependency.
+The `contributions(extensionSlot)` method will insert a special dependency marker for the system that causes it to collect available extensions (by calling the `collect()` method on Units that contrbute and pass them on as a dependency.

-## Ordering of subsystems (and extensions)
+## Ordering of Units (and extensions)

-When a subsystem uses extensions, the order in which these extensions are delivered to a subsystem often becomes important.
+When a Unit uses extensions, the order in which these extensions are delivered to a Unit often becomes important.
 E.g. when multiple routes match a given, URL, which one is given precedence?

-The framework will pass on extensions to a subsystem **in the order in which it instantiated the subsystems**.
+The framework will pass on extensions to a Unit **in the order in which it instantiated the Units**.

-When you are defining a System (using an object as specification), this order will be detrmined by the _enumeration order_ (`for .. in`) of the properties of the specification, minimally adjusted so that the dependencies of a subystem are instantiated before it itself is instantiated (topological sort).
+When you are defining a System (using an object as specification), this order will be detrmined by the _enumeration order_ (`for .. in`) of the properties of the specification, minimally adjusted so that the dependencies of a Unit are instantiated before it itself is instantiated (topological sort).

 Even though the JS specification states that the `for...in` enumeration order is not defined